brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Enabling large pages can further improve the performance of Minecraft servers and clients, but requires launching Minecraft as an administrator.
 Chaotica Fractals has a great explanation, and a tutorial for enabling it in Windows: https://www.chaoticafractals.com/manual/getting-started/enabling-large-page-support-windows

+You **must** run java [as an administrator](https://support.sega.com/hc/en-us/articles/201556551-Compatibility-Mode-and-Running-as-Administrator-for-PC-Games) on Windows, otherwise Large Pages will silently not work.

 Red Hat has a good tutorial for RHEL-like linux distros, like Fedora, CentOS, or Oracle Linux.
 Note that some linux users may have to change the value of`LargePageSizeInBytes`: https://www.redhat.com/en/blog/optimizing-rhel-8-run-java-implementation-minecraft-server

 To skip this tweak, remove `-XX:+UseLargePages -XX:LargePageSizeInBytes=2m` from the end of the arguments below.
-Otherwise Minecraft will not launch.

 GraalVM Java Arguments
 ------